-Sandra Sylvestre, M.A., Assistant Director of Career Development (M, Th, F)
+Sandra Sylvestre, M.A., GCDF, Assistant Director of Career Development

 Sandra is dedicated to addressing the career concerns of Brandeis alumni.
 She also enjoys working with current students of all class years and majors.
-Sandra has a particular interest in aiding alumni and students during periods of transition and self-identification.
+Sandra has a particular interest in aiding alumni and students during periods of transition.

 Prior to joining the team at Hiatt, Sandra completed a Career Assistant internship at MIT and a Graduate Assistantship at the Rhode Island College Career Development Center.
 She transitioned into career counseling from a small business management background.

-Sandra is certified by the CCE as a Global Career Development Facilitator and sits on the Leadership Board for the Rhode Island Career Development Association.
-Sandra holds a MA in Counseling and BA in Biology, both from Rhode Island College
+Sandra is certified by the CCE as a Global Career Development Facilitator.
+She holds a MA in Agency Counseling and BA in Biology, both from Rhode Island College.

 Employer Relations Team

 Caroline O’Shea, Assistant Director of Employer Relations

 Caroline comes to the Hiatt Career Center with experience in program development and management, recruiting, event planning, student advising, and counseling.
 In her current role, Caroline manages employer outreach efforts for industries such as government, year in service, communications, education, and the green sector and is responsible for all on and off-campus programming related to these areas.
 She is the liaison for the following academic areas: Sociology.